Hyperbolic Graph Diffusion Model: Related Work

-Hyperbolic GNNs (HGNNs)\cite{liu2019hyperbolic,chami2019hyperbolic,dai2021hyperbolic,chen2021fully} utilize the characteristics of hyperbolic space to better capture the hierarchical structure in graph data.
-The core idea is to embed node and edge representations into hyperbolic space and use hyperbolic distance to measure their relationships, enabling better handling of graph data with a hierarchical structure, long-range dependencies, and high-dimensional correlations.
-In the research of hyperbolic graph neural networks, Liu et al.\cite{liu2019hyperbolic} proposed a novel GNN architecture for learning representations on hyperbolic manifolds with differentiable exponential and logarithmic mappings.
-The proposed architecture successfully utilizes its geometric properties to capture the hierarchical nature of the data.
-Chami et al.\cite{chami2019hyperbolic} introduced the Hyperbolic Graph Convolutional Network (HGCN), which achieves new state-of-the-art results in learning embeddings for real-world graphs with hierarchical and scale-free characteristics.
-Park et al.\cite{park2021unsupervised} analyzed how unsupervised tasks can benefit from learned hyperbolic representations and concluded that leveraging hyperbolic geometry can improve the performance of unsupervised tasks such as node clustering, link prediction, and image clustering.
-In the study of hierarchical structure in data, traditional VAEs map the data to a Euclidean latent space, which cannot effectively embed tree-like structures.
-Therefore, \cite{mathieu2019continuous} endowed VAEs with a Poincaré ball model based on hyperbolic geometry as the latent space, showing better generalization to unseen data and the ability to qualitatively and quantitatively recover hierarchical structures.
-Subsequently, \cite{nickel2018learning} learned high-quality embeddings of large taxonomies, surpassing Poincaré embeddings, especially in low dimensions, by developing an efficient Riemannian optimization method based on the Lorentz model in hyperbolic space.
+Hyperbolic Graph Neural Networks (HGNNs) \cite{liu2019hyperbolic,chami2019hyperbolic,dai2021hyperbolic,chen2021fully} utilize the characteristics of hyperbolic space to better capture the hierarchical structure in graph data.
+The core idea is to embed node representations into hyperbolic space and use hyperbolic distance to measure their relationships, enabling better handling of graph data with a hierarchical structure.
+In the research of hyperbolic graph neural networks, \citet{chami2019hyperbolic} introduced the Hyperbolic Graph Convolutional Network (HGCN), which achieves new state-of-the-art results in learning embeddings for real-world graphs with hierarchical and scale-free features.
+Through experiments with hyperbolic auto-encoders, \citet{park2021unsupervised} find that utilizing hyperbolic geometry improves the performance of unsupervised tasks on graphs, such as node clustering and link prediction. \citet{mathieu2019continuous} extended VAE into the hidden space of a Poincaré ball manifold as P-VAE, which shows better generalization to unseen data and the ability to qualitatively and quantitatively recover hierarchical structures.